 Larger incentives for survey completion will generally produce higher response rates.
 These incentives are often offered to the first 100 respondents to complete the survey.

-The process is triggered by receipt of a questionnaire and cover letter asking for participation.
-Assuming that failure to respond might be inconsistent with a person’s self-perception of being a helpful person, or perhaps at least one who honors reasonable requests, failure to respond will produce a state of dissonance that the potential respondent seeks to reduce by becoming a survey respondent.
+By carefully crafting a questionnaire and cover letter asking for participation, you can appeal to a person’s values in a way that makes them more likely to respond.
+Assuming that failure to respond might be inconsistent with a person’s self-perception of being a helpful person, or perhaps at least one who honors reasonable requests, failure to respond will produce a state of dissonance that the potential respondent seeks to reduce by taking the survey.

-Self-perception theory asserts that people infer attitudes and knowledge of themselves through interpretations made about the causes of their behavior.
+Another tool from the world of psychology, self-perception theory is the idea that people infer attitudes and knowledge about themselves through interpretations made about the causes of their behavior.

 Interpretations are made on the basis of self-observation.
 To the extent that a person’s decision to respond to a survey is attributed to internal causes and is not perceived as due to circumstantial pressures, a positive attitude toward survey response develops.

-In addition, as a researcher you should create labels (i.e., helpful, kind, generous) to enhance the effects of online survey response.
-Labeling involves assisting the prospective respondents to classify themselves based on their behavior so that they will act in a manner consistent with the characterization.
+As a researcher, you should create labels (i.e., helpful, kind, generous) to use in your communications to enhance the effects of online survey responses.
+Labeling helps respondents to classify themselves based on their behavior so that they will act in a manner consistent with the characterization.